Can I Eat Expired Fresh Eggs?

 Expert Source

-"According to the CDC, fresh eggs should be stored in their original carton in the refrigerator at a temperature of 40°F or below and consumed within 3 to 5 weeks of purchase."
+"According to the FDA, fresh eggs should be stored in their original carton in the coldest part of the refrigerator, not in the door, and consumed within 3 to 5 weeks of purchase for optimal quality and safety."

 Fresh Fresh Eggs